 North Carolina General Statutes require advertisement of tax liens on real estate.
-If property taxes remain unpaid, the name(s) of the property owner as of the date the taxes became delinquent and amounts owed for each parcel are advertised in the local newspaper, usually in late April.
+If property taxes remain unpaid, the name(s) of the property owner as of the date the taxes became delinquent and amounts owed for each parcel are advertised in the local newspaper, usually in mid March.
 Although we do not wish to embarrass taxpayers by doing this, it is mandatory since it is the first step in the foreclosure procedures.

 In addition to foreclosure on real estate, there are other alternatives available to the tax office to enforce collections.
 These can begin as soon as a tax falls delinquent.
 They include garnishment of wages, attachment of bank accounts, rents, or state income tax returns, levy on personal property, and the use of a collection agency to attempt to collect delinquent accounts and report those debts to the three major credit bureaus.